Comparing Motorcycle Insurance

 Yes.
 The answer is always yes.
-The majority of the US makes it mandatory by law to have insurance on your motorcycle, but regardless of the law, it’s always the right decision to have insurance.
+The majority of the US makes it mandatory by law to have insurance on your motorcycle, but regardless of the law, it’s still the right decision to have insurance.
 From 2016 to 2017, passenger car fatality rates averaged at 10% per 100,000 registered vehicles.
 Motorcyclists are at an average of 60%.
-Get insurance.
+Get insurance

 How much does motorcycle insurance cost?

 There’s no one-size-fits-all approach to this question.
-Insurance costs will depend on a variety of factors including your state’s minimum liability requirements.
+Insurance costs will depend on a variety of factors, including your state’s minimum liability requirements.
 The best way to approach this is to become more familiar with the common types of coverage so you can decide what exactly you need.
-If you need guidance, download our free Motorcycle Beginner Guidebook that has an entire chapter dedicated to motorcycle insurance.

 What’s the cheapest motorcycle insurance?

 Once again, there’s no simple answer to this question.
 In short, the cheapest motorcycle insurance is going to be the policy that suits you the best as an individual.
-Grab a quote, shop around and compare rates in order to find the best fit.
+Grab a quote, shop around, and compare rates to find the best fit.

 How can I lower my insurance rates?

-Here are some common rate deductions for you to consider:
+Here are some standard rate deductions for you to consider:

-• Bundling (Purchasing multiple policies, insuring more than one motorcycle, purchasing multiple types of insurance, etc.)
+- Bundling (Purchasing multiple policies, insuring more than one motorcycle, purchasing numerous types of insurance, etc.)

 Do you have to have a driver’s license to get motorcycle insurance?